MikaelTornwall/timetracker/documentation/documentation.md

 <a name="design"></a>
 ## 7. Design

 Front-end framework in use is [Foundation by Zurb](https://foundation.zurb.com/).
 In addition to that the application uses some custom CSS.
+Icons are from [FontAwesome](https://fontawesome.com/).

 __Colors:__